 Who we are

-OneReq is a community of current and future recruiting leaders who are passionate about DEI.
+OneReq is a community of current and future Recruiting leaders.
 Our community members want to improve the organizations at which they work, and improve themselves.
 We started in 2017 as a small SF based conference, URx, and have grown into a year-round producer of content and events that aims to address the challenges at the heart of recruiting leadership.

 Our aim is to support the tech and creative industries through providing learning and growth opportunities, and we’re known for our high standard of insightful, community-led content.
 We believe that in a small way we can have a positive impact on the tech industry through providing thoroughly inclusive platforms that showcase diverse line-ups of contributors.

-OneReq’s audience consists of recruiting managers, leads, university recruiters and senior recruiters, as well as, Directors, Heads, and VPs of Recruiting/Talent.
+OneReq’s audience consists of recruiting managers, university recruiters, technical recruiters, and DEI practitioners as well as, Directors, Heads, and VPs of Recruiting/Talent.

-We have a heavy tech/startup influence so a good size of our audience will be coaching, leading or working within scaling teams.
+We have a heavy tech industry influence so a good size of our audience will be coaching, leading or working within scaling teams at hyper growth companies.